waynchi/DopamineAPI_Android-Client/README.md

 ```
 <br>

-##Can I atach metadata to Tracking and Reinforcement calls?
+##Can I attach metadata to Tracking and Reinforcement calls?

 like `'eventName'`, you can use metadata to analyse Tracking and Reinforcement calls.
 Here's how to add metadata:
 ```java